12 Space-Saving Garage Organization Ideas That You Can DIY

 Stacked Recycling Tower

-Five plastic containers, six 2x2s and screws, and one hour's work are all it takes to put together this space-saving recycling storage rack.
-Our frame fits containers that have a top that measures 14-1/2 in. x 10 in. and are 15 in. tall.
-Our containers were made by Rubbermaid.
+Five plastic containers, six 2x2s and screws, and one hour’s work are all it takes to put together this space-saving recycling storage rack.
+The frame fits containers that have a top that measures 14-1/2 in. x 10 in. and are 15 in. tall.

 Adjustable Drawer Partitions

 You can restore order in messy workshop drawers with 1/4-in. plywood partitions and self-adhesive sponge tape weatherstrip (sold at home centers).
 These clever drawer dividers will organize your tools, tape and twine, and you can easily inch them sideways to accommodate larger items.
 For the strongest grip, use spongy ‘closed cell’ weatherstripping.

 Apply weatherstripping to the sides of the drawers as shown, then cut the partitions long enough so they squish firmly into the rubber on both ends.
 A good rule of thumb is to make the partitions 1/4 in. longer than the inside measurement between the weatherstripping.

 To install a partition, hold it at an angle to the front and back sides, then rotate it into position.